Roads and freeways in metropolitan Phoenix: U.S. Route 60 (Grand Avenue)

 US 60 westbound ends its duplex with I-17 at Thomas Road and heads west to the intersection with 27th Avenue, where it turns right before entering Grand Avenue, a diagonal surface street in the northwestern part of the Phoenix metro area.
+During the 1980's and 90's, plans to make Grand an expressway from Phoenix to Wickenburg, this plan was removed by Fife Symington in 1995.
 US 60 continues 54 miles northwest to Wickenburg and is the only major surface street to not follow the grid system of Phoenix.
 This road predates significant city development and remains a primary transportation corridor.
 The cities of Glendale, Peoria and Surprise were founded with their centers using Grand as their main road.
 In the early 2000s, several major six-legged intersections were eliminated along Grand Avenue in Phoenix, Glendale, and Peoria to improve traffic flow.
 Complicating the design of these improvements and compounding the traffic woes they hoped to solve is the presence of the BNSF railroad, which closely parallels Grand to the south in Phoenix and Glendale and to the north between Peoria and Morristown.

 State Route 74 (Carefree Highway)

-Arizona State Route 74 is a two-lane highway that connects U.S. Route 60 southeast of Wickenburg to I-17, passing through the Lake Pleasant Regional Park area.
+Arizona State Route 74 is a two-lane highway that connects U.S. Route 60 in Morristown to I-17, passing through the Lake Pleasant Regional Park area.